flaub/gogo/README.md

 gogo
 ====

-A go based build system inspired by Tup
+A tool for running arbitrary commands when file system changes occur.